 The dramatic changes to the asylum system announced in the June 15, 2020 proposed rules are currently subject to a notice-and-comment period.
 Submitting comments in response to the proposed rules will be critical in the effort to prevent the rules from being finalized in their current form.
 NIJC and partner organizations across the country are drafting comments to the proposed rules and hope that NIJC pro bono attorneys will participate in this effort as well.

 For more information on opposing the proposed rules by submitting a comment on or before July 15, 2020, please go to https://immigrantjustice.salsalabs.org/asylumcomment-attorneys.

-NIJC will provide additional information and guidance for pro bono attorneys regarding this new rule prior to the effective date.
+NIJC will provide additional information and guidance for pro bono attorneys regarding these new rules prior to the effective dates.